Eyevinn/webrtc-player/README.md

 npm run dev
 ```

-It will connect with an Eyevinn WebRTC media server included in our [WHIP project](https://github.com/Eyevinn/whip) and use the included adpater `se.eyevinn.webrtc`.
+It will connect with an Eyevinn WebRTC media server included in our [WHIP project](https://github.com/Eyevinn/whip) and use the included adapter `se.eyevinn.whpp`.

 To provide a custom list of STUN/TURN servers to use.